 United States Attorney Vanessa R. Waldref Testifies Before United States Senate Committee on Indian Affairs about Fentanyl in Native Communities

-Spokane, Washington – Senior U.S. District Court Judge Rosanna Malouf Peterson sentenced Shawn Vincent Best, Sr., age 62, of Omak, Washington, to 46 months in federal prison for a domestic assault that occurred in August 2021.
+Spokane, Washington – Senior U.S. District Court Judge Rosanna Malouf Peterson sentenced Emmalena Ann Michel, age 35, of Inchelium, Washington, to 60 months in federal prison for Involuntary Manslaughter and Assault Resulting in Serious Bodily Injury stemming from a drinking and driving incident that occurred in October 2021 on the Colville Reservation.
 Judge Peterson also imposed 3 years of federal supervised release.
-Best pled guilty earlier this year to Assault Resulting in Substantial Bodily Injury in Indian Country.
+Michel pled guilty to both offenses earlier this year.

-The case was investigated by the Colville Tribal Police Department and the Federal Bureau of Investigation.
-This case was prosecuted by Richard R. Barker, Assistant United States Attorney for the Eastern District of Washington.
+The case was investigated by the Colville Tribal Police Department, Washington State Patrol, and the Federal Bureau of Investigation.
+Retired Assistant United States Attorney Joseph H. Harrington indicted the case.
+Assistant United States Attorney Alison L. Gregoire, who also serves as the Criminal Chief for the Eastern District of Washington, represented the United States at today’s sentencing.

 Assistant United States Attorney and Public Affairs Officer